 Clearly, if we are to obtain the best results for you, we must work together as a team.
 So for example you must give us full disclosure of all the relevant facts and materials in your case.
 We may also ask you to collate documents, draft statements and contact witnesses

 In employment disputes the union's lawyer's services are provided free of charge.
-However, you should carefully note clause 8 of the agreement for legal services which is appended to the Legal Scheme Regulations.
-Clause 8 explains that there are certain circumstances in which the union may recover its legal costs from you as a result of your conduct.
+However, you should carefully note regulation 9 of the Legal Scheme regulations which explains that there are certain circumstances in which the union may recover its legal costs from you as a result of your conduct.

 Following a competitive tender two national law firms have been appointed to undertake UCU legal work.
 These are: Thompsons and Slater & Gordon.
 Both these firms have a proven track record of representing trade union members.
 The union's in-house legal team may also advise and represent you.